LukeMondy/lithospheric_modelling_recipe/readme.rst

 5. Modify the lmr*.xml files in the new directory, adjusting them to represent the problem you are investigating.

 6. The model needs to be thermally equilibrated to achieve a steady-state geotherm.
-This is controlled by the run_thermal_equilibration=true flag in the lmrRunJob.sh file.
+This is controlled by the run_thermal_equilibration=true flag in the lmrRunModel.sh file.
 Since it is already set to be true, you just need to make sure all the thermal_equilibration parameters are to your liking, and then run the model by typing:

    ``./lmrRunModel.sh``

    Ensuring your models are thermally equilibrated is almost always a good idea - it is discussed more `here <https://bitbucket.org/lmondy/lithosphericmodellingrecipe/wiki/Thermal%20Equilibration>`_.

-7. Once the thermal equilibration is done, open the lmrRunJob.sh file again, and set run_thermal_equilibration to false.
+7. Once the thermal equilibration is done, open the lmrRunModel.sh file again, and set run_thermal_equilibration to false.
 You can now run the actual model by typing:

    ``./lmrRunModel.sh``